 Round implants, can leave patients with just as natural-looking results as teardrop implants in many cases, so long as they use the right Surgical placement approach.

 Skin also has an impact on what your breast tissues CAN or CANNOT handle in terms of size or type.

 Droopy breast skin may require a breast lift or a combination surgery of a Breast Lift/Breast Augmentation using breast implants (Breast Augmentation Mastopexy).

 Anatomical implants must have a textured surface to reduce the amount of implant movement within the breast pocket.
 Ask your Surgeon about textural differences and preferences.

 Round vs Teardrop Implant Shapes

+Round implants are usually available in a smooth or textured surface (Mentor or Motiva).
+Teardrop implants HAVE more textured surfaces; ask your Surgeon about the PROS and CONS.
 Remember, if a teardrop implant rotates, it might look unnatural or deformed in shape, requiring surgical correction.

-- If a round implant rotates in the breast pocket, it will not tend to affect the breast shape.
+If a round implant rotates in the breast pocket, it will not tend to affect the breast shape.